zuozhenggh/learning-library/workshops/essentials-of-cloud-observability/setup/setup.md

       ![Create Dynamic Group Wizard](images/dynamic-group-wizard-1.png)

 4. Next we will create **Matching Rules** to select which Virtual Machines should be included in this Dynamic Group.
-In a production environment, you may be very selective about the specific Virtual Machines that may be included in this group to strictly limit the permisions they inherit.
+In a production environment, you may be very selective about the specific Virtual Machines that may be included in this group to strictly limit the permissions they inherit.
 In this workshop, we will create a rule to include all Virtual Machines within the logservicedemo Compartment created in Step 1.
 Add the following statement in the **Matching Rules** --> **RULE 1** box.
 Note: change the OCID to match your OCID recorded in Step 1.
-If you no longer have this OCID readily availalble, it may be obtained by navigating to the **Identity** --> **Compartments** --> **logservicedemo** property page.
+If you no longer have this OCID readily available, it may be obtained by navigating to the **Identity** --> **Compartments** --> **logservicedemo** property page.

     ```
     instance.compartment.id = 'ocid1.compartment.oc1..aaaaaaaaakqxljn2xvohyoe5hdpcabnpfitoh3ef3sjcnjfzjhfi2nbgv3yq'
     ```
       ![Create Dynamic Group Wizard](images/dynamic-group-wizard-2.png)

-  Click **Create** to complete the process and close the dialog screen.
+5. Click **Create** to complete the process and close the dialog screen.

-5. Next we will create a **Policy** for your Dynamic Group to grant Virtual Machines the ability to push logs to the Logging Service.
+6. Next we will create a **Policy** for your Dynamic Group to grant Virtual Machines the ability to push logs to the Logging Service.

-   Navigate to **Identity** --> **Policies**.
+7. Navigate to **Identity** --> **Policies**.

       ![IAM Policies](images/iam-policies.png)

-   Click **Create**, name your new policy "logservicedg" and give it a brief description.
+8. Click **Create**, name your new policy "logservicedg" and give it a brief description.
 For **Compartment** select "logservicedemo".

       ![Create Policy Wizard](images/create-policy.png)

-   In the **Policy Builder** section select the "**Customize(Advanced)**" option.
+9. In the **Policy Builder** section select the "**Customize(Advanced)**" option.

       ![Customize - Advanced](images/customize-advanced.png)

-   Enter the following code in the policy box, as shown in the figure below:
+10. Enter the following code in the policy box, as shown in the figure below:
     ```
     Allow dynamic-group logservicedg to use log-content in compartment logservicedemo
     ```